Jomsaruj/refactoring/README.md

 You have a temporary variable(CipherChar) that’s assigned the result of a simple expression and you place the result of an expression in a local variable for later use in your code.

 #### Solution
 You can implement 2 techniques to solve this problem.
-Which are inline temp and replace temp with Query.
+Which are [inline temp](https://refactoring.guru/inline-temp) and [replace temp with Query](https://refactoring.guru/replace-temp-with-query).

-#### original code
+#### Before refactor

 ```
 char shiftKey(){